-Its pretty widely know that Cricut machines can cut materials like vinyl and paper.
+It’s pretty widely known that Cricut machines can cut materials like vinyl and paper.
 But do you know that these little powerhouses can cut sooo much more than that?!
 I’m talking everything from wood to types of plastic and fabrics!

 Not yet familiar with Cricut?
-Be sure to read my Beginners Guide to Cricut Terms here!
+Download my ebook, Cricut Confidence!

 Or maybe you are familiar with what the machine can cut, but struggle to find these Cricut materials in craft stores and wish you knew where to look online.